cbergmeir/cc2425/session4/README.md

  * Debugger PIN: 116-917-688
 ```

-`docker-compose up`: This command does the work of the docker-compose build and docker-compose run commands.
+`docker compose up`: This command does the work of the docker compose build and docker compose run commands.
 It builds the images if they are not located locally and starts the containers.
 If images are already built, it will fork the container directly.

 ```
-$ docker-compose up
+$ docker compose up
 Creating docker_database_1 ... done
 Creating docker_web_1      ... done
 Attaching to docker_database_1, docker_web_1
 ```

-`docker-compose ps`: This command list all the containers in the current docker-compose file.
+`docker compose ps`: This command list all the containers in the current docker-compose file.
 They can then either be running or stopped.

 ```
-$ docker-compose ps
+$ docker compose ps
       Name                 Command             State               Ports
 ---------------------------------------------------------------------------------
 docker_database_1   /entrypoint.sh mysqld   Up (healthy)   3306/tcp, 33060/tcp
 docker_web_1        flask run               Up             0.0.0.0:5000->5000/tcp

-$ docker-compose ps
+$ docker compose ps
       Name                 Command          State    Ports
 ----------------------------------------------------------
 docker_database_1   /entrypoint.sh mysqld   Exit 0
 docker_web_1        flask run               Exit 0
 ```

-`docker-compose down`: This command is similar to the docker system prune command.
+`docker compose down`: This command is similar to the docker system prune command.
 However, in Compose, it stops all the services and cleans up the containers, networks, and images.

 ```
-$ docker-compose down
+$ docker compose down
 Removing docker_web_1      ... done
 Removing docker_database_1 ... done
 Removing network docker_default
-(django-tuts) Venkateshs-MacBook-Air:Docker venkateshachintalwar$ docker-compose images Container   Repository   Tag   Image Id   Size
+(django-tuts) Venkateshs-MacBook-Air:Docker venkateshachintalwar$ docker compose images Container   Repository   Tag   Image Id   Size
 ----------------------------------------------
-(django-tuts) Venkateshs-MacBook-Air:Docker venkateshachintalwar$ docker-compose ps Name   Command   State   Ports
+(django-tuts) Venkateshs-MacBook-Air:Docker venkateshachintalwar$ docker compose ps Name   Command   State   Ports
 ------------------------------
 ```